vibe-io/cdk-extensions/src/stacks/README.md

 ```

 #### Enable Logging
-**AwsLoggingStack** manages bucket policy and permissions.
+**AwsLoggingStack** manages buckets, glue tables, and permissions.
 All that is left is to
 start delivering the logs.

 Remember that logging configuration for most **aws-cdk-lib** constructs will require